Lucas Barbosa (martial artist): 2022

+2023

+Barbosa competed in the IBJJF Jiu-Jitsu Con International on 1 September 2023 and won gold medals in both the heavyweight and absolute gi divisions.
+He returned to compete in the no gi edition of the event later that day, winning a silver medal at heavyweight and a bronze medal in the absolute division.

+Barbosa was scheduled to challenge Gordon Ryan for the WNO heavyweight title at Who's Number One 21: Ryan v Barbosa on 30 November 2023.
+Ryan later withdrew from the match due to a rib injury, and was replaced by his teammate Giancarlo Bodoni.
+Barbosa lost the match by judge's decision.

+2024

+Barbosa competed against AJ Agazarm at Pit Submission Series 5 on May 30, 2024.
+He won the match by decision.

+Barbosa was due to compete at EBI 21: The Absolutes on June 2, 2024.
+He later withdrew from the event and was replaced by Brandon George.

+Barbosa was due to compete against Isaque Bahiense at BJJ Stars 13: Vikings Edition on August 3, 2024.
+But he withdrew from the match and was replaced by Alexandre de Jesus.

+Barbosa competed in the -80 kg division at the inaugural Craig Jones Invitational on August 16–17, 2024 He beat Kenta Iwamoto by decision in the opening round and submitted Jozef Chen in the quarter-final before losing a decision to Levi Jones-Leary in the semi-final.

+2025

+Barbosa then faced Dory Aoun at Who’s Number One 28 on June 13, 2025.
+He won the match by decision.

 Mixed martial arts career

 Barbosa made his debut in 2011 where he lost a split decision against Geydson Cardoso.

 In 2012, Barbosa faced Tiago Sena twice, winning by Submission and then TKO.

 In 2020, Barbosa stated in an interview that he planned to return to MMA due to financial incentives as well as seeking more challenges.
 He reiterated this in 2021, announcing his intention to return by the end of the year.

 In February 2022, it was announced that Barbosa was scheduled to fight Troy Green at the PFL Challenger Series 2.
 However Green withdrew from the fight and no replacement was found.

 In August 2022, it was announced that Barbosa was scheduled to fight Elmar Umarov at PFL 7.
 However Umarov withdrew due to illness.

-Barbosa faced Itso Babulaidze at PFL Challenger Series 9 on 27 January, 2023.
+Barbosa faced Itso Babulaidze at PFL Challenger Series 9 on 27 January 2023.
 After a strong start, Barbosa faded as the bout went and he lost the bout via unanimous decision.